 If you haven’t read part one of this article series, click here and read it first.

-I had little understanding of the horse when I first started riding.
-I was taught, “squeeze go to, pull to stop or turn”.
-In my role as an instructor, I’ve found that many folks have been taught the same.
+No one is born with an understanding of the horse.
+Many of us were taught, “squeeze go to, pull one rein to turn and both to stop”.
 We were never required to take a course on how horses think or how their bodies work.
-I’ve come to realize that those are the most important parts of riding, because once we have that understanding, horses make sense.
-And when they make sense, we can work with them in a supportive way – all the time.
+I’ve come to realize that those are the most important parts of riding, because once we have that understanding, everything horses do makes complete sense.
+And when they make sense, we can work with them in a supportive way; not a punitive way.
 I’m happy to say we can advance our riding skills exponentially by learning a few subtle things.
-And, like horses, we’re able to change the way we handle pressure and frustration.
+And, like horses, humans are also able to change the way we handle pressure and frustration.

 I believe that horsemanship is a small amount of horse knowledge, a desire to learn and a whole lot of selfmanship.

 – Scott Phillips

 Here is a little selfmanship test for you: